Jedaian/natural-disaster-pipeline/README.md

 - Writes to Parquet with no compression for ARM64 compatibility
 - Fire data partitioned by acquisition date for efficient querying
 - Checkpoints ensure fault tolerance and exactly-once semantics
-- dbt then aggregates this data for analysis
+- Bruin orchestrates dbt to aggregate this data for analysis

 ## Technical Highlights